kronosapiens/xp/README.md

 ## Development/Contribution

 Scheduling features!
 Once students and teachers have been connected, how can we make help them find a time to meet?
+Auto-pruning: A weekly task which messages students to confirm interest, or else it automatically drops them from the lesson -- important to prevent large numbers of abandoned lessons.

 ## Future